Rogue events in dual phase simulation

 has a method hit::DPRawHitFinder::CreateFitFunction that makes a funtion as a string that is made into a TF1.
 ROOT will interpret string-functions more slowly than a compiled function.
 That won't make execution time infinite, just slower than it has to be.

-#6 Updated by Kyle Knoepfel about 2 months ago
+#6 Updated by Kyle Knoepfel over 1 year ago

 Tom, you’ve identified the correct module.
 The ARM forge map profiler shows that almost all of the time is spent in calling the